 Mahshi: Filled vegetables with hot rice and tomato sauce.
 Usually cooked in chicken or beef stock.

 Hamam Mahshi: Filled pigeons or quail.
-As strange as it might sound a lot of people in Egypt enjoy this dish.
+As strange as it might sound, a lot of people in Egypt enjoy this dish.

 Kofta: Meatballs with vegetables.